Prince05Pathak/PDF-APP-STREAMLIT-/README.md

   -> Step 02 : Run the app using Streamlit command to deploy this application on Streamlit servers
             Syntax : streamlit run script.py

+# Functioning of the code :

+  01 -> Reading OpenAI and LLama Cloud Key :
+        In script.py the function " set_api_keys() " is used to set the api keys of OPENAI and LLAMA CLOUD for reading the pdf and generating embeddings for the chunks that got created after the parsing of the pdf.

+  02 -> Parsing PDF and generating Markdowns :
+        The function "def parse_pdf_to_markdown() " is used to read the pdf using the LLAMA PARSE and generating the markdown file's form it from the chunks of the pdf are going to be generated

+  03 -> Markdown to Chunks generation :
+        In function "def split_markdown_into_chunks()" , I have used a model MarkdownHeaderTextSplitter from langchain_text_splitters to divide the data in the pdf on the basis of headings that are mentioned in the parsed data .
+        The chunked data formt is mentioned bellow :
+        ("#", "Header 1"),
+        ("##", "Header 2"),
+        ("###", "Header 3")

+  04 -> Generating embeddings :
+        The function " def create_faiss_retriever(md_header_chunks, openai_api_key)" creates a FAISS-based retriever that indexes markdown chunks using OpenAI              embeddings   for efficient search and retrieval of relevant information.

+  05 -> Retrieval-Augmented Generation (RAG) pipeline setup :
+        The function "create_rag_chain(retriever, openai_api_key)" Sets up the Retrieval-Augmented Generation (RAG) pipeline to combine the retriever with OpenAI’s language model for answering questions.

+  06 -> User Query Generation :
+        The function "ask_questions(rag_chain)" provides a Streamlit interface for users to input their questions and receive answers from the RAG pipeline.

+  07 -> Calling of whole application :
+        The function "main()" orchestrates the entire app flow, from uploading a PDF to interacting with the user through questions and answers.